The Campaign to Protect the Rights of Grandchildren.

-It is estimated that over one million children in the UK are denied contact with their grandparents, (although in a recent study commissioned by a Law Firm in Oct 2019, it states that 1 in 7 grandparents are denied contact, which would equate to 4 million children as there are approximately 14 million grandparents in the UK,) due to family breakdown, but this is not specific to the UK it is a global problem.
+It is estimated that over a million children in the UK are denied contact with their grandparents, (although in a recent study commissioned by a Law Firm in Oct 2019, it states that 1 in 7 grandparents are denied contact, which would equate to 4 million children as there are approximately 14 million grandparents in the UK,) due to family breakdown, but this is not specific to the UK it is a global problem, an International disgrace.

 Family breakdown occurs for a variety of reasons, separation and divorce, drug and alcohol dependency, violence within the home, bereavement and family feud.